punith-s/touchstone/README.md

-# touchstone
+# Touchstone

 Touchstone will try to be the smart software that will test, regress various components of CloudByte's storage.
-Eventually, it shall be tried to replicate these regressions across various OS & ZFS based filesystems.
+Eventually, it shall be tried to replicate these regressions across various Operating Systems with ZFS based filesystems.

 Current features:
 * A python tool that can test CloudByte's REST APIs.